aliaryan/ResumeGPT/README.md

 ## Limitations

 1. As the tool uses the OpenAI API, you will need a valid API key which might have associated costs.
-2.The current version supports resumes in PDF format only.
+2. The current version supports resumes in PDF format only.

 ## Contributing